armankhan2526/Amazone-Clon/README.md

 # Amazon-Clon
-This is a Amazon Clon project using HTML and CSS
+This is a Amazon Clon project using HTML and CSS.